Chapter 3: Unseen Hand

 He’d used whores, but they were well adjusted to their lot.

-These girls still have fresh souls.
+These girls have innocent souls.

 Why should I care?
 Why do I care?
 We all serve someone.

 Dismounting from the cart of whimpering girls, his boots scraped the rocky earth.
 As he approached the brothel, a happy gentleman swung open the door, exotic perfume in his wake.

 The brightly dressed girl attending the entrance was young, had lips colored ruby red, and waved a feathery black fan.
 She was maybe thirteen, but moved to accentuate every curve and crevice.

 “I am Lieutenant Blackhawk with trainees from Commandant Greysun.”

 The girl curtsied, showing more of her assets.
 Responding huskily, “Please, wait here, sir,” she gestured to a chair, then left.